 WBS is used to plan the high-level development road-map for the gadget and what is needed to complete the development from start to finish.

-Agile is used to develop, refine and release each component and sub-component defined above by the WBS process.
+Agile is used to develop, refine and release each component and sub-component defined by the WBS process.

-The beauty of the Hybrid project management approach is that all high-level tasks, their interrelationship (dependencies), and final product delivery are defined by Work Breakdown Structure method.
+The beauty of the Hybrid project management approach is that all high-level tasks, their interrelationship (dependencies), and final product delivery are defined by the Work Breakdown Structure method.

 Agile is used to speed up the development of each component and its sub-component in the plan.